 When businesses fail to see results online, it’s usually because they’ve tried a bunch of different tactics without having a proper strategy in place.
 Not every online channel suits every business, so it’s crucial to analyse your business first and develop a cohesive strategy from there, rather than wasting time and money doing things ‘ad hoc’.

 With a proper strategy in place, you’ll:

-So what does an effective online marketing strategy actually look like?
+What does an effective digital marketing strategy actually look like?

 The first step in any effective plan is to set measurable goals.
 It’s important to know what you want to achieve so that you can measure your progress.
 Thankfully it’s easy to track and measure these goals online – more on this in Step 5.
 Your online marketing goals should directly support your overall business goals.

 Think carefully about your target market – what drives their behaviour?
 What are their demographic traits and their pain points?
 Once you have an understanding of what makes your customers tick, you’ll be able to choose which online channels you’re going to use to reach them, and how to communicate with them persuasively on those channels.

 The next step is to lock down the key messages to include in your online marketing content, including your website and other marketing communications.
 Consistent communication of your competitive advantage and strongest selling points – why your customers should choose you over your competitors – will be crucial for converting website visitors into actual sales and leads.